Avani Chaturvedi: Early life and education

 Avani's elder brother, who is an officer in the Indian Army, inspired her to join the Indian Air Force.
 She also has a few hours of flying experience in the flying club of her college Banasthali University.

 Career

 She was selected for training at the Air Force Academy and completed the training at the age of 25.
 After further training, Chaturvedi became a fighter pilot in June 2016.
+After commissioning, her first posting was at AFS Bidar where she flew the Hawk Advanced Jet Trainer.

 In 2018, Chaturvedi became the first Indian woman pilot to take a solo flight in a MiG-21.
 In 2018 Avani was promoted to the rank of Flight Lieutenant.
 In 2023, she became the first woman fighter pilot of the Indian Air Force to take part in an aerial wargame abroad, which she did in Japan.

 Chaturvedi is posted in Indian Air Force No. 23 Squadron Panthers in Suratgarh, Rajasthan.

 Awards and recognition

 In 2018, she was honored with the doctorate degree from Banasthali Vidyapeeth.

 On 9 March 2020, Chaturvedi was awarded with Nari Shakti Puraskar by President Ram Nath Kovind.